 The category that a process falls into determines both who the regulator will be and which emissions will be regulated.
 Businesses cannot operate unless we or the Environment Agency grant them an environmental permit.
 The permit will have conditions, which the business must comply.

-Part A1 – Regulated by the Environment Agency
+Part A1 – Regulated by the Natural Resources Wales

 Part A2 – Regulated by the local authority